What causes slow movements? 12 possible conditions

 - heavy metal poisoning

-- insufficient oxygenation of tissues and organs
+- lack of oxygen in your tissues and organs

-- inherited genes and/or genetic changes
+- inherited genes or genetic changes

 - your symptoms become worse over time

 - you’re experiencing other symptoms in addition to dystonia